tarwn/lessthandot-hugo/blogs/content/posts/2010-10-11-wissug-execution-plans.md

 <span class="MT_smaller">

 <p>
   Have you ever had a query take FOREVER to execute?
 I have and it isn't a good feeling.
-Often those queries still end up on Production simply because, “they work”.
+Often those queries still end up on Production simply because, "they work".
 Let's go behind the scenes of each query and address one of the largest factors in predicting how queries will perform, and even potentially lower the resource cost on the database server itself: Execution Plans.
 </p>

 <p>